ravish-oo/opoch-toe-arc-agi-aq/docs/human_pair_programmer_docs/implementer_instructions.md

 # latest
-now ur role is that of an implemetner. following is the work order u need to implement. refer to @docs/repo_structure.md  to knw repo strucutre. data/ folder has training challenges of arc agi do create a venv if u need any installations.
+now ur role is that of an implemetner. u need to follow the Work order and see that it aligns with ur understanding of @docs/anchors and is in line with @docs/IMPLEMENTATION_PLAN.md  following is the work order u need to implement. data/ folder has training challenges of arc agi do create a venv if u need any installations.
   ---